jsujeethR18/healthcare_pipeline/README.md

 # Comprehensive Step-by-Step Guide: Orchestrating Data Pipelines with Airflow, BigQuery, and dbt

 This guide explains how to build a data pipeline leveraging Apache Airflow, Google BigQuery, and dbt to automate healthcare-related data workflows.
 Each section provides clear, actionable instructions.
-This project was built and documented by Emeka, and you can watch the demonstration video [here](https://youtu.be/a8wP37AX-d8).
+This project was built and documented by Sujeeth

 ---